 Apartment hunting in New York is expensive.
 If you use a broker, you’ll have to pay a fee.
 Once you find a place, be sure to have proof of income, references and be prepared to pay an application fee, deposit—usually first and last month—and $50-$100 for your credit check.

 Keep in mind that the summers are hot and the winters are cold; heavy winter coat with gloves, earmuffs and scarves cold.
-You might do well to invest in a balaclava.
 At least rentals come with heating.
 Staying cool in the summer is a little tougher as a lot of units do not have air conditioning and it’s up to the tenant to buy their own window unit.

 The streets are clean and there is plenty of convenient local shopping.
 Roosevelt Field, Long Island’s gigantic mall, is only 15 minutes away.
 And, even though you’re in close proximity to the bright lights and glory that is New York City, you still have plenty of options if you prefer to stay in town.
 Rath Park, in Franklin Square, is home to athletic fields, an outdoor pool, tennis courts, picnic tables and playgrounds.